moocowmoo/dashman/README.md

 the current directory, ~/.dash, and $PATH.
 It will prompt to restart if not given the optional 'now' argument.

+## status

+"dashman status" interrogates the locally running dashd and displays its status (see screencap below)

 # Dependencies

+* nc (netcat)
 * wget
 * perl
 * dashd, dash-cli - version 12 or greater to update